meliacode/chrome-ext-simpletube/README.md

 -   Watched videos can be hidden entirely.
 -   The "Shorts" section can be hidden for a more focused YouTube experience.
 -   Filter your subscriptions page by categories for easier content discovery.
+    -   Assign categories to your channels subscriptions on the channel page and filter based on these assignments for better management.

 ## Directory Structure